George Ceithaml: Coach at USC

 In 1953 Ceithaml moved with his wife and son, George W. Ceithaml, to Los Angeles after accepting a position as the backfield coach for the USC Trojans.
 Having lost badly to Michigan's single-wing offense in 1948, USC head coach Jess Hill told reporters, "We had to have a man who knew the single wing."
 Hill checked with Crisler, and Crisler recommended Ceithaml.
 Based on the recommendation, Hill hired Ceithaml "sight unseen."
 The Los Angeles Times expressed their hope that Ceithaml would teach USC's backs Michigan's "fullback spinner" and other "hocus pocus" plays.
 Ceithaml served as USC's backfield coach from 1953 to 1956.

 In January 1956 San Diego State University sought to lure Ceithaml away from USC by offering him a head coaching position and faculty status.
 Ceithaml opted to remain at USC for the 1956 season.

 In February 1957 Don Clark was hired as USC's new head coach; and one week later, Ceithaml announced his retirement from the coaching profession.
 He told the press at the time, "I intend to retire from coaching and seek an opportunity in another field."

 Hall of Fame football coach George Allen credited Ceithaml as one of his influences in his book, "How To Scout Football."

-Later years
+Later life

 In April 1957 Ceithaml was hired as the divisional manager in the Pasadena area for Investors Diversified Services, Inc., then the world's largest investment management firm.
 By 1971, he was the company's regional vice president and shortly thereafter moved to the company's headquarters in Minnesota to become the company's senior vice president for marketing.

 Ceithaml retired in 1983 and moved back to California with his wife Joan.
 He died on May 24, 2012, at the age of 91 in Dana Point, California.